Christheoguipo/myFlix-client/README.md

     npm start
     ```

-The app will be accessible at `http://localhost:1234` in your web browser.
+5. The app will be accessible at `http://localhost:1234` in your web browser.

+You can also access the live app on https://retro-movie-vault.netlify.app/.

 ## Project Dependencies